awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-sagemaker-endpointconfig-productionvariant.md

 # AWS::SageMaker::EndpointConfig ProductionVariant<a name="aws-properties-sagemaker-endpointconfig-productionvariant"></a>

 Specifies a model that you want to host and the resources to deploy for hosting it\.
-If you are deploying multiple models, tell Amazon SageMaker how to distribute traffic among the models by specifying the `InitiaVariantWeight` objects\.
+If you are deploying multiple models, tell Amazon SageMaker how to distribute traffic among the models by specifying the `InitialVariantWeight` objects\.

 ## Syntax<a name="aws-properties-sagemaker-endpointconfig-productionvariant-syntax"></a>